Mvgnu/smplat/docs/payload-operations.md

 - Payload's `createLivePreviewPublisher` hook emits Lexical deltas for marketing pages.
 When the endpoint is unreachable the Payload logger emits `[payload] live preview` warnings with the `requestId`, collection, and route—use these to validate retries.
 - The cockpit shows a "Stream offline" badge whenever the SSE connection drops.
 Restart Payload or the frontend, confirm the badge flips to "Live stream", and watch for fresh entries in the live validation feed.
 - If validation responses highlight block errors, use the feed to identify the failing block, update the Payload document, and recheck until the badge returns to "Live clean".
+- Live preview payloads now emit per-block diagnostics including normalization traces, fallback provenance, and fingerprint hashes.
+Reference the cockpit diagnostics panel for remediation hints before escalating to engineering.
+- Use the authenticated `/api/marketing-preview/fallbacks` endpoint to reset or reprioritize fallback ordering when fixture data needs to override Payload content.
+The endpoint mirrors the stream signature requirement and only records aggregate counters so no personal data is logged.

 ## Secret rotation